proteo5/sld/SPECIFICATION_MLD.md

 ### 2.1 Rationale for Delimiters

 **Semicolon (`;`) vs. Pipe (`|`):**
-Version 1.1 introduces semicolon as the field separator, replacing pipe from earlier designs.
+Version 2.0 uses semicolon as the field separator.
 This choice addresses:
 - **Shell compatibility:** Pipe is reserved for command chaining in Unix shells
 - **Reduced escaping:** Semicolon appears less frequently in natural text
 - **Clipboard safety:** Semicolon-separated data pastes safely into terminals